 Directly-measurable carbon savings are estimated as explained below.
-These estimates are gross savings from the material changes, especially during the operating phase, enabled by our portfolio companies compared to the business-as-usual or baseline scenario.
+These estimates are the material avoided GHG emissions, enabled by our portfolio companies compared to the businessas-usual or baseline scenario.
 Impact estimates (i.e., savings) do not include emissions from operations or facilities where there is not a known material difference compared to industry norms.
-Some of our estimates are based on the entire life cycle of the product compared to the baseline, including allocated energy used for capital goods needed to produce enabled savings.
-However, most of our estimates are gross operating-phase differences only.
+This year we expanded our practice of enhancing our carbon savings results by deducting embodied energy used in the full cycle of manufacturing and use to yield net, rather than gross savings.

-Many of our portfolio companies have developed technologies that reduce consumption of electricity, in which case we estimate the electricity emission saved using grid emission factors provided by EPA's current eGRID database (eGRID 2022).
-Other companies enable savings of gasoline and other fossil fuels, which reduce combustion emissions as determined by the EPA's emission factor database (EPA 2022).
+Many of our portfolio companies have developed technologies that reduce consumption of electricity, in which case we estimate the electricity emission saved using grid emission factors provided by EPA's current eGRID database (eGRID 2024).
+Other companies enable savings of gasoline and other fossil fuels, which reduce combustion emissions as determined by the EPA's emission factor database (EPA 2024).